Cigna Medicare Supplement Review (2026): Cost, Pros & Cons

 Cigna Medicare Supplement Plan Types

-Cigna offers seven Medicare Supplement (Medigap) plans to help cover gaps in Original Medicare, though availability varies by location.
-Each plan has different coverage levels, so you can choose one that fits your healthcare needs and budget.
+Cigna's Medicare Supplement plans cover gaps in Original Medicare across seven standardized options, though availability varies by state.
+Each plan has different coverage levels, so you can choose one that fits your health care needs and budget.

 • Plan A: Basic Medicare Supplement coverage, including Part A coinsurance, hospital costs for up to 365 additional days and Part B coinsurance.
 Best for healthy individuals who want the lowest premium and rarely need medical care.

 • Plan B: Everything in Plan A plus coverage for the Medicare Part A deductible.
-This works well if you want slightly more comprehensive coverage than Plan A without full protection from out-of-pocket costs.
+Plan B is the right fit when you want more than Plan A's basic coverage but aren't ready to pay for full out-of-pocket protection.

 • Plan C: Comprehensive coverage including both Part A and Part B deductibles, skilled nursing facility coinsurance, Part B excess charges and foreign travel emergency care.
 It is only available to people who became eligible for Medicare before January 1, 2020.